eryph-org/samples/tutorial/README.md

 ### Catlets must be unique within a project
 Note that we did not specify a name for the catlet.
 In this case, the default name "catlet" will be used.
 If you create another catlet without a name, you will get a name conflict error.
 Within a project, all catlets must have a unique name.
+Since we did not specify the project, the default name "default" will be used.
-To avoid this error, either provide a name for newly created catlets or remove the previously created catlet:
+To avoid this error, either specify a name for newly created catlets or remove the previously created catlet:

 ``` pwsh